vasyl-nadtochii/Cucina/README.md

 All main functional is realized in **OrderPageFragment** and **UserMenusFragment**.

 **OrderPageFragment** contains *ListView*, which in turn contains *ViewPager* in its each item.
-All dishes are divided into categories, so each *ListView* item represents each category, and each *ViewPager* item represents each dish.
+All dishes are divided into grous (**DishGroup**), so each *ListView* item represents each category, and each *ViewPager* item represents each dish.
 There are 3 buttons in *ViewPager* item: to add 1 dish, to remove 1 dish, to see the information about the dish.
 Also, there are 2 *TextViews* with the amount of ordered dish and dishes' price.

 **DishGroup** class: